Introduction to Machine Learning for the Sciences: Supervised Learning with Neural Networks

 The weights are commonly initialized with small values and increase during training.
 This naturally limits the capacity of the network, because for very small weights it effectively acts as a linear model (when one approximates the activation function by a linear function).
 Only once the weights become bigger, the network explores its nonlinearity.

 Another regularization technique consists in artificially enlarging the data set.
 Data is often costly, but we have extra knowledge about what further data might look like and feed this information in the machine learning workflow.
 For instance, going back to the MNIST example, we may shift or tilt the existing images or apply small transformations to them.
 By doing that, researchers were able to improve MNIST performance by almost 1 percent \footnote{ See Simard et al., \url{http://dx.doi.org/10.1109/ICDAR.2003.1227801}}.
 In particular if we know symmetries of the problem from which the data originates (such as time translation invariance, invariance under spatial translations or rotations), effective generation of augmented datasets is possible.
-Another option is the addition of various forms of noise to data in order to prevent overfitting to the existing noise or in general resilience of the neural network to noise.
-Finally, for classification problems in particular, data may not be distributed between categories equally.
+For classification problems in particular, data may not be distributed between categories equally.
 To avoid a bias, it is the desirable to enhance the data in the underrepresented categories.
+Finally, adding various forms of noise to the data set can help avoid overfitting of the existing noise and increase the resilience of the neural network to noise.
+Note that this noise can be added to both, the input data and the labels.